The Eschatological Divide

 Christian Theology, Unabridged, one-volume edition, p.1159, by Millard J. Erickson

-“Present occurrence” meaning, at the time of its writing – first generation Christianity.
+“Present occurrence” means, at the time of its writing – first-generation Christianity.
 Herein lies the strong argument for a Preterist view of the Bible.
 It has been more than a decade since I became a Christian.
 As you can read from my blog “Regarding Wilmer,” it was due to the death of my only son that I became a Christian.
 The reality of death came staring at me.
-All my previous beliefs failed to answer a simply question about humanity – what happens after death?
-To make the long story short, my earnest desire to find the answer to life’s most practical question and in the course of studying and leading Bible studies, I was led back to that brief moment in the seminary when we were asked if we would consider the possibility that Jesus had return.
+All my previous beliefs failed to answer a simple question about human existence – what happens after death?
+To make the long story short, my earnest desire to find the answer to life’s most practical question and in the course of studying and leading Bible studies, I was led back to that brief moment in the seminary when we were asked if we would consider the possibility that Jesus had returned.

 It was a struggle.
-I had moments of wanting to deny clear and obvious biblical passages that proves indeed Jesus had returned, just to stay safe from rejection, ridicule and persecution.
-Finally surrendering to the text of the Scripture, my quest to dig deeper in my understanding of the Bible is rewarding.
-I was able to reconcile seemingly loose ends of biblical teachings, specifically the unity of Scripture’s eschatology on the topic of death and the Second Coming of Jesus Christ.
+I often found myself wanting to ignore clear and obvious biblical passages that indicated Jesus had indeed returned, all to avoid rejection, ridicule, and persecution.
+However, I eventually surrendered to the teachings of Scripture.
+My quest to deepen my understanding of the Bible has been rewarding.
+I was able to reconcile the seemingly loose ends of biblical teachings, particularly regarding the unity of Scripture’s eschatology on the topics of death and the Second Coming of Jesus Christ.

-To prove my point, you will see my futurist pastor friend is not alone in that predicament, though some may boldly assert surely the Christian death would immediately go to heaven.
-I offer a friendly challenge to anyone making that assertion yet believe that Jesus has yet to return to give biblical passages to backup his assertion.
-Here is the reality, and I am quoting an excerpt from Thomas G. Long, professor at Candler School of Theology, his answer to the question, “Do they go directly to heaven or hell or to a holding place until Christ returns for the final judgment?”
+To support my point, I want to highlight that my futurist pastor friend is not alone in facing this dilemma.
+While some may confidently assert that Christians immediately go to heaven upon death, I challenge anyone making that claim—who also believes that Jesus has yet to return—to provide biblical passages that back it up.
+The reality is more nuanced.
+I’m quoting an excerpt from Thomas G. Long, a professor at Candler School of Theology, who addressed the question: “Do they go directly to heaven or hell, or to a holding place until Christ returns for the final judgment?”

 “There are two images in the New Testament about what happens.
 First, the Resurrection Day, when the trumpet will sound and the dead will be raised up incorruptible.
 If you only had that image, what we would imagine is that when people die, they lie in some intermediate state awaiting the great Resurrection Day.